 How to roast Cherry Tomatoes

 Not only do the cherry tomatoes bulk out the texture a little, but they add some colour and add a sweet twang to the dish.
-That and they go absolutely deliciously with the basil in the sauce.
+That and they go absolutely deliciously with the other ingredients in the sauce.

 How to make a Creamy Avocado Sauce without Cream